T0mexX/hugo-sep/README.md

 &nbsp;
 ###### Coverage Results Before Improvements

-As we can see from both our own *branch coverage*, and the external *statement coverage* tools, there are 5 branches out of 6 that are not covered.
+As we can see from both our own *branch coverage*, and the external *statement coverage* tools, there is 1 branch out of 6 (*16.67%*) covered.

 ![](readme_images/strings_coverage_before_alessio.png)

 &nbsp;